 The information set out below is subject to any change in, or reinterpretation of, the rules, regulations and procedures of DTC, CDP, Euroclear and Clearstream (together, the "Clearance Systems") currently in effect.
 Investors wishing to use the facilities of any of the Clearance Systems are advised to confirm the continued applicability of the rules, regulations and procedures of the relevant Clearance System.
-None of the Issuer, Temasek, the Arrangers, any Dealer, the Trustee and any exchange, paying or transfer agent (each an "Agent") or party to the Indenture and/or Trust Deed will be held responsible or bear any responsibility or liability for any aspect of the records relating to, or payments made on account of, beneficial ownership interests in the Notes held through the facilities of any Clearance System or for maintaining, supervising or reviewing any records relating to such beneficial ownership interests.
+None of the Issuer, Temasek, the Arrangers, any Dealer, the New York Trustee, the Singapore Trustee and any exchange, paying or transfer agent (each an "Agent") or party to the Indenture, the Agency Agreement, the Singapore Law Trust Deed and/or the English Law Trust Deed will be held responsible or bear any responsibility or liability for any aspect of the records relating to, or payments made on account of, beneficial ownership interests in the Notes held through the facilities of any Clearance System or for maintaining, supervising or reviewing any records relating to such beneficial ownership interests.
 The relevant Pricing Supplement will specify the Clearance System(s) applicable for the relevant series.